 Federal student loan interest rates for the 2021-2022 school year have increased slightly from the 2020-2021 rates.
 If you’re worried about an upcoming student loan rate increase, and wondering if the federal government might be raising student loan interest rates in the coming years, read on for more information.

-There’s no way to know for sure what will happen with student loan interest increases, but it helps to know the landscape, understand how the rates have gone up in the past, and look at what’s being proposed for the future.
+There’s no way to know for sure what will happen with federal student loan interest rates in the long term, but it could help to know the landscape, understand how the rates have gone up in the past, and look at what’s being proposed for the future.

 Student Loan Interest Rates Change Annually

-In an effort to keep the interest rates on student loans from skyrocketing, Congress has set limits on how high interest rates can go.
+In an effort to keep the interest rates on federal student loans from skyrocketing, Congress has set limits on how high-interest rates can go.
 Undergraduate loans are capped at 8.25%, graduate loans can’t go higher than 9.5%, and the limit on parental loans is capped at 10.5%.